 - 1) Energy Efficiency Standard.
-The project must have an overall energy efficiency level that is equivalent to a minimum of 10% above the 2004 International Energy Conservation Code as determined by a REM-Rate analysis or an equivalent energy use analysis.
+The project must have an overall energy efficiency level that is equivalent to a minimum of 10% above the 2006 International Energy Conservation Code as determined by a REM-Rate analysis or an equivalent energy use analysis.
 When equipment or components are replaced during an acquisition / rehabilitation they should meet the Section 12, New Construction specifications for the item being replaced unless the energy analysis demonstrates it would not be cost-effective to do so. - 2) Pre-Rehabilitation Energy Analysis and Energy Audit.
 All projects must undergo a prerehabilitation energy analysis and energy audit.
 The pre-rehabilitation energy analysis will verify that planned improvements will meet Division requirements.
 The information required to complete the pre-rehabilitation energy analysis is in Appendix C - 2, Acquisition Rehabilitation Required Energy Analysis Form.
 In addition, Project Sponsors undertaking acquisition/rehabilitation projects must provide a list of planned energy conservation expenses by component as part of the Capital Needs Assessment.
-The format for itemizing planned expenses by component category is in Appendix A, Planned Expenses by Component Category.